WGLab/LinkedSV/README.md

 ### <a name="Heat_Map"></a> Heat map of overlapping barcodes

 LinkedSV also plots the 2D heat maps of overlapping barcodes.
 This figure is similar to the figure showed by [Loupe](https://support.10xgenomics.com/genome-exome/software/visualization/latest/what-is-loupe), which was developped by 10X Genomics.
+The slight difference is that the color map of LinkedSV is of wider range (0-100).

 The resolution is 1000 bp.
 The color of each dot indicates the number of overlapping barcodes between two genomics positions (X and Y coordinates of the dot).